yiluxin/number-generator/README.md

 # Number Generator

-A number generator, built with Meteor and React.
+A number generator, built with Meteor, Cordova and React.